Maternity Leave In Ontario: A Comprehensive Overview

 If you’re self-employed, you can still qualify for maternity leave in Ontario, but you need to register for access to EI special benefits for self-employed people.
 In addition, you need to meet the following criteria:

-- You meet the minimum earned income amount during the previous calendar year before you apply for benefits.
-For 2020, you need to have earned at least $7,279 in 2019.
+• You meet the minimum earned income amount during the previous calendar year before you apply for benefits.

 As long as you have a valid social insurance number, you may be eligible for maternity and parental benefits.
 This even applies to people who aren’t Canadian citizens.